Ticketholders To Filipino Festival FAHMfest Find Empty Parking Lot In San Pedro

 “There was a lot of confused people (including us) who had no idea what was happening until we asked the security working around the area to confirm with management that it was cancelled,” Nones said in an email.
 “We did not receive any email or information prior to the event saying that it was cancelled.”

-People seeking a refund for the cancelled event later discovered that its Big Time Affairs posted a cancellation notice about FAHM Fest on Aug.
+People seeking a refund for the cancelled event later discovered that Big Time Affairs posted a cancellation notice about FAHM Fest on Aug.
 24, blaming it on the continuing coronavirus pandemic.
+According to Mark Chinapen of Big Time Affairs, they were “just a vendor that was doing production.”

 Nones said he eventually did receive notification of the festival being canceled – four hours after he arrived at the parking lot where the festival was supposed to happen.
 A number of people on Twitter reported a similar experience.